 fired from a portion of fused magnesite chrome.
 The main mineral

-composition of the semi-recombined magnesite chrome bricks is periclase,
+composition of the semi-rebonded magnesite chrome bricks is periclase,

 spinel and a small amount of silicate.
 Its resistance to thermal shock

-is better than direct combination of magnesite chrome bricks.
+is better than direct bonded magnesite chrome bricks.
 The main

-application parts of semi-recombined magnesite chrome bricks are: flash
+application area of semi-rebonded magnesite chrome bricks are: flash

-furnace sedimentation tank wall; electric furnace furnace; Ausmelt
+furnace sedimentation tank wall; electric arc furnace; Ausmelt

 furnace; reverberatory furnace bottom working layer, copper outlet;